 The Fin Exploration Company

-We have an incredibly smart and intellectually + technically curious team, largely comprised of Venmo and Facebook alums.
+We have an incredibly smart and intellectually + technically curious team, comprised of early Venmo, Facebook, Twilio and Instacart alums.

 We operate on a quarterly planning cycle, where we set the high level company goals and priorities.
 From there, our product + engineering divides into 3 teams, each focused on a product vertical.
 Teams work in 1 week sprints, kicking off each week with a planning / prioritization meeting.
 High level business and product goals generally come from our co-founders (who you will work closely with).
 Product engineers drive the product and technical implementation details.
 Engineers are expected to have strong user empathy and product chops to make tradeoffs, eg, between polish, technical complexity, development speed.